Trey Mancini Player Props: Cubs vs. Reds

 Trey Mancini At The Plate

-- Mancini has four doubles, three home runs and 14 walks while hitting .252.
+- Mancini is batting .246 with four doubles, three home runs and 15 walks.

-- Looking at the 42 games he has played this year, he's hit a long ball in three of them (7.1%), and in 1.9% of his trips to the plate.
+- He has hit a long ball in three games this year (7.0%), leaving the park in 1.9% of his plate appearances.

-- Mancini has picked up an RBI in nine games this year (21.4%), with more than one RBI in four of those games (9.5%).
+- Mancini has had an RBI in nine games this season (20.9%), including four multi-RBI outings (9.3%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.